wasmwand/.github/profile/README.md

 `WASMwand` is a verified choreographic compiler and `WASM` unikernel runtime targeting `CHERI-RISC-V`.
+Inspired by this [HoTT paper](https://arxiv.org/abs/1705.07442).

 For information about the Prescience Lab at Northwestern, refer to the [Plab site](http://presciencelab.org/).